+4. Administering an Oath or Affirmation

-In most circumstances, an oath or affirmation is unnecessary during oral argument proceedings because the AC is only considering evidence already in the record.
-However, the AC may determine that an oath or affirmation is necessary when it considers additional evidence under the terms of Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-55 F in this section.
+In most circumstances, an oath or affirmation is unnecessary during oral argument proceedings, because the AC is only considering evidence already in the record.
+However, the AC may determine that an oath or affirmation is necessary when it considers additional evidence under the terms of section F, above.
 When an oath or affirmation is necessary, the A member will ask the person being placed under oath or affirmation to raise the right hand.
 The oath or affirmation reads:

 Do you solemnly swear (or affirm) that the testimony you are about to give at this proceeding shall be the truth, and nothing but the truth, under penalty of perjury?